gytis-ivaskevicius/linux-gpu-debug-helper/arch/browsers/chromium.md

 Chromium has a similar reader mode to Firefox.
 In this case it is called DOM Distiller, which is an [open source project](https://github.com/chromium/dom-distiller).
-It is disabled by default, but can be enabled using the `{{Ic|chrome://flags/#enable-reader-mode}}`{=mediawiki} flag, which you can also make [persistent](#Making_flags_persistent "persistent"){.wikilink}.
+It is disabled by default, but can be enabled using the `{{Ic|chrome://flags/#enable-reader-mode}}`{=mediawiki} flag, which you can also make [persistent](#Making_flags_persistent "wikilink").
 Not only does DOM Distiller provide a better reading experience by distilling the content of the page, it also simplifies pages for print.
 Even though the latter checkbox option has been removed from the print dialog, you can still print the distilled page, which basically has the same effect.

 After enabling the flag, you will find a new \"Enter reader mode\" menu item and corresponding icon in the address bar when Chromium thinks the website you are visiting could do with some distilling.